daniel-dios/udp-calculator-tester/README.md

 But also I've set up a GitHub action gradle workflow, that means, on every single commit a pipeline will execute all the tests you create!
 The good part here: it's using laboratory OS (ubuntu 22.04 and the OpenJDK 11.0.17(from Terumin))

+## ✉️ What do I need to submit?

+Copy all your java classes, packages, etc, inside server/src/main/java and client/src/main/java.
+And validate everything is fine: `javac udpser` and `javac udpcli`.
+Ship them.

 ## 🤔 Areas to improve

-- For sure this verification is too simple, there is not network hops but at least it's something.
+- For sure this verification is too simple, there is no network hops but at least it's something.
 - It's not java agnostic (yet)